-While a Turkish dish might not traditionally be served with a mountain of chips on the side, deep-fried vegetables, including those of the potato variety, often appear on the trays of the bay-marie in Turkish lokantas.
+While a Turkish dish might not traditionally be served with a mountain of chips on the side, deep-fried vegetables, including those of the potato variety, often appear on the trays of the bain-marie in Turkish lokantas.

-A few years ago, we stayed near Datça with the parents of a friend for a few days.
+A few years ago, we stayed near the town of Datça with the parents of a friend for a few days.
 The mum was a fantastic cook and, for evening meal, served a feast of Turkish food, including a huge, communal plate of kızarmış patates.

 Well, the first time we came to Turkey on holiday, we were really pleased that wherever chips were served, they were real chips.
 Real slices of potato that had been dropped into hot oil and deep-fried.

 We worried for the future of the chip as more and more places served the easier, frozen variety and more and more of our Turkish friends embraced the world of ‘fries.’

 While there are many restaurants that will continue to churn out meals served with ‘fries’ (and yes, we know there are many people out there who prefer them), other restaurants have stood firm throughout and even some of the new places have opted to serve the real fried potato.
-Hurrah to that, we say.

 Which side do you fall on?
 Are you a fan of real chips or do you prefer the frozen ‘fries’?